ChenLu-china/DM-NeRF/README.md

 ### Manipulation

-Manipulation operation includes two parts, evaluation and demo:
+Manipulation operation includes two parts, evaluation and demo generation:

 We only provide manipulated ground truth of DM-SR dataset for manipulation evaluation